dikshitrao/lab-assignment-krmu-webdev-1/lab 1/readme.txt

 Hey there!
 Welcome to my portfolio project.
-This is a simple one-page website that I built to learn and practice HTML while creating something useful for myself.
+This is a simple one-page website that I built to learn and practice HTML while creating something useful for myself.In addition to this i have also used CSS to my project.

 Tags Used

 Here are the main HTML tags I practiced with: